 A request for extension of the approval of a Concept Plat shall be filed no later than the date of the submission deadline for the Planning Commission meeting prior to the expiration of said Concept Plat, as established in Appendices A and B of these Regulations.
+An expired Concept Plat has no status and any further consideration or review submission shall be treated as a new application.

-- 4.0.11 If an extension of the density and layout approval of a Concept Plat has been denied or approved, the subdivider and other concerned agencies shall receive written notice to that effect. - 4.0.12 A disapproved or voided density and layout of a Concept Plat has no status and any further consideration or review submission shall be treated as a new application.
+- 4.0.11 The applicant shall receive written notice of the Planning Commission's action regarding the requested extension, whether approved or denied. - 4.0.12 A disapproved, expired, or otherwise voided density and layout of a Concept Plat has no status and any further consideration or review submission shall be treated as a new application.